Herbert Charles Wilson: Politics

-Wilson entered territorial politics when he submitted a bid for a seat as an elected representative for the Edmonton district on the Territorial Council.
-He was elected on September 15, 1885, at the age of 25, defeating the sitting member, Frank Oliver, by 120 votes to 111 to become the youngest member of the council.
+Wilson entered territorial politics when he ran to be the elected representative for the Edmonton district on the Territorial Council.
+He was elected on September 15, 1885, at the age of 25, to become the youngest member of the council.
+He defeated the sitting member, Frank Oliver, by 120 votes to 111.

 In 1886, Wilson, along with William Dell Perley and James Hamilton Ross, was part of a delegation sent to Ottawa by the North-West Territories to deliver a council-agreed reply to the Speech from the throne.
-He remained on the council until its abolition in 1888, when he was elected to the first Legislative Assembly of the Northwest Territories, along with his onetime opponent, Frank Oliver.
+He remained on the council until its abolition in 1888.
+That year the Council was re-constituted as an "Assembly" and he was elected to the first Legislative Assembly of the Northwest Territories, along with his onetime opponent and fellow Edmontonian Frank Oliver.
+(The Edmonton district elected two members at this time.)

 Speaker of the Legislative Assembly

 Wilson was nominated by Hugh Cayley, a member of the Legislative Assembly of the Northwest Territories from Calgary, for speaker of the Assembly prior to the opening of the first session, on October 31, 1888.
 It was commonly assumed that James H. Ross would be the first speaker, but Wilson's name was mentioned for the position and it was decided to hold a vote.
 After the first three ballots ended in ties, Ross called upon his supporters to vote for Wilson, who was then elected unanimously.

 In 1888, Lieutenant Governor Joseph Royal presented Wilson with a petition against the controversial election of Hillyard Mitchell, member for Batoche, over opponent George L. Fisher.
-Wilson presented the petition, as well as a verbal message from Lieutenant Governor Royal, initiating a discussion of proper procedures of receiving petitions in the Assembly.
+Wilson presented the petition, as well as a verbal message from Lieutenant-Governor Royal, initiating a discussion of proper procedures of receiving petitions in the Assembly.
 The petition was subsequently read, and sent to the Committee on Privileges and Elections.
 The Committee ruled in its report that the petitioners did not follow correct procedures, and Mitchell's victory was affirmed.
 On November 30, 1888, Wilson hosted a dinner for members and other guests in a hotel in Regina, the "first of the kind in the history of the North-West Legislative Assembly".

 As Speaker, Wilson also helped revise the rules and forms of proceedings of the Legislative Assembly, and served on the Standing Committee on Standing Orders and Library.
 In 1891, Wilson left territorial politics after 6 years, citing health reasons.
 He was succeeded as speaker by James H. Ross.